We taste delicious organic goat cheese from Belgian farm, Chèvrerie du Bois des Mûres, in Havrenne, near Rochefort, in the province of Namur.

 If you’ve been hanging around CheeseWeb for any length of time, you’ll know I’m crazy about two things: cheese and goats.
 So, when I get to combine these two passions in one outing, it’s a fun and tasty day indeed.

 Last autumn when I was exploring sustainable tourism in Wallonia, listening to mating deer, among other fun activities, I also had the opportunity to visit a goat farm – one that produces delicious goat cheese, the Chèvrerie du Bois des Mûres.
-It was cheese-lover’s heaven.
+It was a cheese lover’s heaven.

 This is not the first goat farm I’ve visited in Belgium (and hopefully it won’t be the last.)
 However, it was the first time I was able to peek behind the scenes and watch the cheese production.

-The Chèvrerie du Bois des Mûres is a small, organic, family run farm.
-Owner, Christophe Poucet, took the time to show us around the farm himself and it’s evident how passionate he is about his 150 goats.
+The Chèvrerie du Bois des Mûres is a small, organic, family-run farm.
+The owner, Christophe Poucet, took the time to show us around the farm himself and it’s evident how passionate he is about his 150 goats.

 Of course, I was excited to see the baby goats, but alas, I wasn’t able to persuade Christophe (or Andrew) to let me take one home.